docQodly/docs/docs/studio/design-webforms/states.md

 ### What is a Default State?

 The `Default State` is the state that a webform will display upon initial load, before any user interaction or conditions are met.
-While the `Base State` contains all potential components and configurations, the `Default State` can be customized to meet specific initial visibility and behavior requirements.

 ### Setting a Default State